olin/studentgovernment/student_government_bylaws.md

 spring election cycle, the election for the position will occur again during the fall election cycle.
 If a position is not filled during the fall election cycle, a special election for the position will be held.

+Per the Student Government Constitution, to ensure each graduating class has representation on the Council, in the case a particular graduating class would be unrepresented on the Council, the candidate from the unrepresented class who lost by the smallest margin is instead declared the winner of their election.

 #### Section 7.
 Impeachment.